 If you are interested in participating in any of our quality improvement committees or learning more about specific policies, please contact us.
 Most committee meetings are scheduled at times and locations intended to be convenient for you.
-Please call Provider Services at 844-396-2330 with any suggestions, comments, or questions.
+Please call Provider Services at 844-396-2330 (TTY 711) Monday through Friday from 7 a.m. to 7 p.m.
+PT with any suggestions, comments, or questions.
 Together, we can arrange for and provide an integrated system of coordinated, efficient and quality care for our members and your patients.